 Top 5 Cooperative Deduction Board Games

-top 5 best cooperative deduction board games
+best deduction board games

 It seems like every time a cooperative deduction game hits the table, someone in my group ends up loving it.
 I think that’s because these types of games generally make you feel like you’ve really accomplished something when you’re able to solve whatever you needed to solve.